-Actual general fund revenues were over final budgeted revenues by \$1,748,365 during the year.
-This increase is primarily attributable to property taxes, sales taxes, fines and forfeitures, intergovernmental revenues, interest income, and other revenues exceeding the anticipated amount in the original budget projections.
-Actual general fund expenditures were under the final budgeted expenditures by \$1,699,797.
+Actual general fund revenues were over final budgeted revenues by \$887,575 during the year.
+This increase is primarily attributable to sales taxes and intergovernmental revenues exceeding the budget projections.
+Actual general fund expenditures were under the final budgeted expenditures by \$1,476,039.
+Actual expenditures did not exceed appropriations at the legal level of control.